Maxxwell69/onchainlotto/DEPLOYMENT.md

 ### Performance:
 - Railway servers are fast and globally distributed
-- Your lottery analysis will be as fast as Helius/CoinGecko APIs allow
+- Your drawing analysis will be as fast as Helius/CoinGecko APIs allow
 - Consider caching strategies for heavy usage

 ---